Blighty-Bugs

 | Wood Spurge (Euphorbia amygdaloides) | None | Duke of Burgundy Ladybirds – they need early-Spring nectar before aphid numbers rise. | Apr-Jun |

 Of course, the lepids will have no birds or bats preying on them, so careful management is needed to preventing boom-and-bust cycles.
-To some extent, there will be some predation from the ladybirds, who will happily eat butterfly eggs if aphid number s are low, and parasitic wasps have a knack for getting into everywhere, from our glasshouse to the bodies of caterpillars.
+To some extent, there will be some predation from the ladybirds, who will happily eat butterfly eggs if aphid numbers are low, and parasitic wasps have a knack for getting into everywhere, from our glasshouse to the bodies of caterpillars.
+I suppose we cold also net the surplus butterflies and release them outside of the glasshouse, but this would only work legally for species that aren’t endangered, aren’t migratory, and occur naturally in the local environment.
+We could even make a bit of an event of the release, could be good for PR – though probably best not to include cabbage whites…

-But thinking about it, a few plants above are described as being in pots, but probably this should apply to most of them (except for the alder buckthorn, the ivy, and the honeysuckle) – not only will it allow for different soil-types, but if any particular plant is over-grazed, it can be whisked away and put into quarantine, to prevent a population boom.
+But thinking about it, a few plants above are described as being in pots, but probably this should apply to most of them (except for the alder buckthorn, the ivy, and the honeysuckle, which will each be istraight into soil a metre deep) – not only will it allow for different soil-types, but if any particular plant is over-grazed, it can be whisked away and put into quarantine, to prevent a population boom.
 Replacement pots would be grown ‘backstage’, ready to understudy and provide fresh foliage.
-Obviously, these are likely to be larger than the average garden terracotta, and contain more than one nettle or tussock of grass, but still modular enough to allow for easy relocation.
+Obviously, these are likely to be larger than the average garden terracotta, and contain more than one nettle or tussock of grass, but still modular enough to allow for easy relocation. his also allows for the containers to be raised up closer to eye-level – handy for low-growers like forget-me-nots !

 To be honest, this thought-experiment started with just a dozen species and a handful of plants, but I kept finding that I could utilise the existing flora to add more butterflies, except…well, another source of nectar wouldn’t harm, and this also allows for another species as a side benefit, except this one hangs around for longer so needs another Autumn bloom,…and you can see how things started getting a bit out-of-hand.
 But I think this is now a good balance of providing a decent selection of flyers in any given month.